Once you've found your home in Switzerland, it's essential to set up your appliances and communications systems.

 Connecting to telephone, television and internet services in Switzerland

-There are several telecommunication service providers in Switzerland, including Sunrise, Swisscom, Cablecom and Orange.
+There are several telecommunication service providers in Switzerland, including Swisscom, Sunrise, Cablecom and Salt.
 Setup time frames vary depending on your provider, but they often require several weeks, so it is advisable to apply for telecommunications services as soon as possible before moving in to your new home.

 Swiss radio and television license fees

 Billag is commissioned by the Swiss government to collect license fees from any household that owns a device that can receive radio or TV.
 This includes computers and smartphones!
 If you are staying in Switzerland for longer than 3 months, you are obliged to register with Billag within 14 days of arrival.
 Fees can be paid annually or quarterly and include all devices.
 There is a hefty fine for households discovered without a license.
 Billag is paid separately from standard TV network connection charges.

 Connecting to the internet in Switzerland

 The speed of your internet will determine its cost.
 There are free Wi-Fi hotspots all over Switzerland, and many restaurants, cafes and other public locations offer free Wi-Fi all across the country.